danielpetisme-bib/PI-Web-API-Client-Java-Android/docs/api/ElementApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **getSecurity**
-> getSecurity(String webId, List<String> userIdentity, Boolean forceRefresh, String selectedFields)
+> getSecurity(String webId, List<String> userIdentity, Boolean forceRefresh, String selectedFields, String webIdType)

 Get the security information of the specified security item associated with the element for a specified user.